aollivierre/PowerShell-Youtube-dl/README.md

 Video files are downloaded to `C:\Users\%USERNAME%\Videos\Youtube-dl` and audio files are downloaded to `C:\Users\%USERNAME%\Music\Youtube-dl`.
 Playlists will be downloaded into their own subfolders within these two folders.

 Upon being ran for the first time, the script will generate the `downloadarchive.txt`, `videoplaylist.txt`, and `audioplaylist.txt` files in the `\config` folder.
-To use option `3  - Download from playlist files` of the main menu, list URL's in the `videoplaylist.txt` and `audioplaylist.txt` files one line at a time.
+To use option `3  - Download from playlist files` of the main menu, list URL's in the videoplaylist.txt and audioplaylist.txt files one line at a time.

 The `downloadarchive.txt` file keeps a record of videos that have been downloaded from playlists.
 The URL of any video that the user downloads from a playlist will be added to this file and will be skipped if the playlist is downloaded again.
-This can be toggled by editing the `UseArchiveFile` setting variable witin the script file (see the [Advanced Usage](#advanced-usage) section for details)
+This can be toggled by editing the `$UseArchiveFile = ` setting variable witin the script file (see the Script File Settings section of [Advanced Usage](#advanced-usage) for details)

 # ADVANCED USAGE